headwindz/headwindz.run/articles/Asynchronicity in JavaScript.md

 readAllV1(['a.txt', 'b.txt'], console.log, console.log);
 ```

-There is an obvious problem in the implementation above: the order of the file contents in *result* does not match along with the file order in *files*.
+There is an obvious problem in the implementation above: the order of the file contents in *result* does not match along with the file order in *files* .
 All reading operatioins are asynchronous so that the callback is inserted into event queue when the reading completes.
-Let's assume *files* is ['a.txt', 'b.txt'], the file size of a.txt and b.txt are 100M and 10kb respectively.
-When we read the two files in asynchronous way simultaneously, the reading of b.txt will complete before a.txt so the callback for b.txt will be ahead of that of a.txt in the event queue.
-The finaly *result* will be [${content of b.txt}, ${content of a.txt}].
+Let's assume *files* is ['a.txt', 'b.txt'], the file size of *a.txt* and *b.txt* are 100M and 10kb respectively.
+When we read the two files in asynchronous way simultaneously, the reading of *b.txt* will complete before *a.txt* so the callback for *b.txt* will be ahead of that of *a.txt* in the event queue.
+The finaly *result* will be [${content of *b.txt* }, ${content of *a.txt* }].
 If we want the order of file contents in *result* to follow the order of file names in *files*, we can make a minor modification to our implementation:

 ```javascript
 let fs = require('fs'),